Hootsuite vs Tweetdeck

-Once you are up and running on Twitter it can be tricky to catch the best tweets or keep an eye on all of your mentions.
-TweetDeck and HootSuite attempt to solve those problems, with their user-friendly and functional interfaces really enforcing Twitter’s place as a useful tool for businesses.
-The uninitiated may wonder what the fuss is all about, but these Twitter tools are highly addictive once you get started – the only problem is, which one should you use?
-Of course if you’re new to Twitter and other social media platforms our social networking training may be a help to get you started.
+The uninitiated may wonder what the fuss is all about, but these Twitter tools are highly addictive once you get started - the only problem is, which one should you use?
+Of course if you're new to Twitter and other social media platforms our social networking training in Brighton, Sussex, may be a help to get you started.

-A comparison of TweetDeck and HootSuite
+A Comparison of TweetDeck and HootSuite

-These two tools have some shared benefits: keep on top of what’s going on with customised and easy to manage columns; reply, re-tweet and and direct message with a click; download a mobile phone application, and manage multiple accounts on Twitter or other social networks.
+These two tools have some shared benefits: keep on top of what's going on with customised and easy to manage columns; reply, re-tweet and direct message with a click; download a mobile phone application, and manage multiple accounts on Twitter or other social networks.
 The differences between HootSuite and TweetDeck are subtle, but may be key to which application you choose; read on for our comparison.

 TweetDeck Review